Zamiell/isaac-achievement-randomizer/README.md

 ## Discord

-For questions about playing the mod, or reporting bugs, or if you want to help develop the mod, contact us in the [Isaac Streaking Discord server](https://discord.gg/GwhUeQjHTF).
+For questions about playing the mod, or reporting bugs, contact us in the [Isaac Streaking Discord server](https://discord.gg/GwhUeQjHTF).
 (Discord is a voice and text chat application that allows anyone to create a hosted server.
 We use one such server as the primary hub of communication for Isaac streaking.)

 <br>